-V. JAMES SARDO Chairman of the Board of Directors
+Chairman of the Board of Directors

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 17, 2014
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 17, 2015

-Notice is hereby given that the annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Capstone Infrastructure Corporation (the "Corporation") will be held at the Fairmont Royal York Hotel, Library Room, 100 Front Street West, Toronto, Ontario on June 17, 2014 at 10 a.m.
-(EDT) for the following purposes:
+Notice is hereby given that the annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Capstone Infrastructure Corporation (the "Corporation") will be held at the Ivey Tangerine Leadership Centre, The Exchange Tower, 130 King Street West, Ground Floor, Toronto, Ontario on June 17, 2015 at 10 a.m.
+(Toronto time) for the following purposes:

-- 1) to receive the audited consolidated annual financial statements of the Corporation, as at and for the years ended December 31, 2013 and 2012 and the auditor's report thereon; - 2) to elect the Directors of the Corporation; - to consider, and if deemed advisable, pass an ordinary resolution to approve, ratify and confirm the adoption of the Corporation's advance notice policy relating to the nomination of Directors for election, the full text of which is included in Appendix "A" of the Management Information Circular accompanying this Notice; - 4) to appoint the auditor of the Corporation and to authorize the Directors of the Corporation to fix such auditor's remuneration; and - 5) to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1) to receive the audited consolidated annual financial statements of the Corporation, as at and for the years ended December 31, 2014 and 2013 and the auditor's report thereon; - 2) to elect the Directors of the Corporation; - 3) to appoint the auditor of the Corporation and to authorize the Directors of the Corporation to fix such auditor's remuneration; and - 4) to transact such other business as may properly come before the Meeting or any postponement or adjournment thereof.